simco50/CBT-Presentation/CBT_Presentation.md

 ![](Resources/Example_SubDiv_Split.png)

-note: To split for example node 3, we simply take the right child node, get its corresponding bit and set that to 1.
+note: To split for example node 3, we simply take the right child node, get its corresponding bit in the bitfield and set that to 1.
-See how the left child index is always 2 times the node index and the right child index is that plus one.
+Also see how the left child index is always 2 times the node index of the parent and the right child index is that plus one.
 So this is super fast to compute.

 ---